 TV repair has changed a lot.
 With the march towards a throw away mentality with home electronics the small tv repair shop that was common in small town USA is out of place in 2018.

-In larger cities there are places to have television’s repaired but even then, if not under warranty I would bet a lot of people have would toss it and buy the latest and greatest because that’s what we are taught via marketing.
+In larger cities there are places to have television’s repaired but even then, if not under warranty, I would bet a lot of people would toss it and buy the latest and greatest because that’s what we are taught via marketing.